You will receive the prototype within 6 days. Contact us today to get started: WhatsApp: +86 13717165942 [email protected]

 Thermoplastic Elastomers (TPE) combine the processing ease of plastics with the elasticity of rubber, suitable for automotive and medical fields.
 Polycarbonate (PC) is strong and lightweight, known for its durability and clarity.

 Nylon (polyamide) is valued for its toughness, heat resistance, and low friction properties, making it ideal for mechanical parts.
-Polyoxymethylene (POM), also known as acetal, is recognized for its rigidity and low coefficient of friction, making it ideal for precision engineering components.
+Polyoxymethylene (POM), also known as acetal, is recognized for its rigidity and low coefficient of friction.
+This makes it ideal for precision engineering components.

 Extrusion Molding Techniques